m-vatan/System-Architecture-of-IoT/ lab2_instructions.md

 access to device is compromised (conditions apply ;) ).

-1. To generate a certificate, open the sketch _ECC08CSR_ from the `project_home`.
+1. To generate a certificate, open the sketch _ECC08CSR_ from the `Lab2` folder.
 If you are using Arduino Create, you may have to import this sketch.
 2. Open *Monitor* (or *Serial Monitor*) and change *New Line* in the drop down to *Both NL & CR*.
 Baud rate is set to 9600 by default.
 Compile and upload